home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 ### Areas

 - `area_id(lookup_value)` returns the area ID for a given device ID, entity ID, or area name.
 Can also be used as a filter.
+Note that if an area name is also a valid entity ID or device ID, the area ID for the area name will always be returned.

 #### Areas examples